-Today’s pallet industry is still a numbers game, but for successful, high-volume companies like 48forty—we manage more than 90 million pallets a year—the real value we deliver to our customers beyond pallets and pallet retrieval services is the data that we collect, aggregate, analyze, apply, and share.
-That’s an incredible amount of data!
+Today’s pallet industry is still a numbers game, but for successful, high-volume companies like 48forty—we handle more than 110 million pallets a year—the real value we deliver to our customers beyond pallet management is the data that we collect, aggregate, analyze, apply, and share.

 Here are examples of the basic data we track (it goes much deeper than this):